ShemmyYo/slot-mashine-python/README.md

 ***

 ### __Turn results__
-Reluts are presented in grapicly same way as on a realone-armed bandid.
+Reluts are presented in grapicly on reels (same way as on a real one-armed bandid).
 Each line is analised and results for each line is printed (includin the amount won/lost and number of winning/loosing lines)

 <details open><summary>Results IMAGE</summary>